As a quick start, let's get you your registration file. U just need two steps:

-If you are afraid of your password being stolen by a malicious proxy or by MySiga server, you can do a POST request to the end-point /login/raw where you will need to encrypt your password before sending it, as it adds a lot of complexity it will not be covered in this quick tutorial.
+If you are afraid of your password being stolen by a or by MySiga server, you can do a POST request to the end-point /login/raw where you will need to encrypt your password before sending it, as it adds a lot of complexity it will not be covered in this quick tutorial.

 With your CPF and password ready, u can prepare and send the login request like so: